Edit Content

 The sugar, caffeine, or acidity in these foods and drinks can irritate the bladder, causing an accidental leakage to occur.
 If you think one of these foods may be contributing to your bladder leaks, try eliminating it from your diet for a couple of weeks and see what happens.
 After a while, slowly add it back in and see if the problem reemerges.
 If so, you know it’s a food or drink you should avoid.

 Everyone is different of course, and not all of the foods listed above will be triggers for everyone.
 That cup of coffee that causes you to sprint to the ladies room each morning may not have any effect on someone else struggling with bladder leakage.
 That’s why it’s so important to keep track of what you eat and drink.
 A bladder diary can be ideal for this task by letting you track what you consume, and also when you have accidents.
 Over time, you may start to see a correlation between that tomato sauce you love and your trips to the bathroom.
 A bladder diary also comes in handy when talking with your doctor about your condition.
-It gives them a roadmap of what you’re experiencing and helps them in diagnosing your problem and finding a solution.
+It gives them a roadmap of what you’re experiencing and helps them in diagnosing your problem and finding a solution on Foods For Bladder Health.

 Ready to start tracking? .